Can Chickens Eat Bananas and Banana Peels ~ A Bunch of Helpful Tips

 If you find your flock is eating the peel itself and not just the inside where the banana grew, it’s good to wash the peel before giving it to the chickens.
 This will help remove pesticides and chemicals.

 Pesticides and chemical treatments are a concern.
 Fruits, including bananas, are often sprayed with various chemicals and pesticides during storage, which tend to accumulate in the peel.
-These substances can linger on the peel and potentially pose a health risk to chickens.
+These substances can linger on the peel.

-If you find your chickens enjoying the peels, wash them going forward.
-However, if you find your hens are just pecking at the inside of the peel to access where the banana fruit was, you don’t need to wash the peels.
+If your chickens are like mine though, you’ll see them just pecking at the inside of the peel to access where the banana fruit was.
+Then, you don’t need to wash the peels.

 Feeding Chickens Banana Peels